MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -ExcludeDuplicateMessages
-!!!
-Exchange Server 2010, Exchange Server 2013

-The ExcludeDuplicateMessages parameter eliminates duplication of messages in search results.
-Set the parameter to $true to copy a single instance of a message if the same message exists in multiple folders or mailboxes.

-!!!
-Exchange Server 2016, Exchange Online

 The ExcludeDuplicateMessages parameter eliminates duplication of messages in search results.
 Valid values are:

 - $true: Copy a single instance of a message if the same message exists in multiple folders or mailboxes.
 This is the default value.

 - $false: Copy all instances of a message if the same message exists in multiple folders or mailboxes.

 ```yaml
 Type: $true | $false